FrankMartinuz/2020_5BI_team1_Liboni/doc/project_charter_client.md

 **Stakeholders and Expectations:**

-Team: Create a server for 'chatting' between the clients
+Team: Create a client to comunicate with server by a chatting's platform.

-Professor De Carli: Have a server that can manage all the clients request (based on his protocols)
+Professor De Carli: Have a Client that can speak with the other clients using a server.

 **Purpose (Problem or opportunity addressed by the project)**:

-With this server every group's member can chat with another classmate.
-The advantage of this system is that it's more secure because it's working only on the LAN
+By this client it's possible to speak with a different classmates's client through another Server.

-**Goals and Objectives**: The overall goal is to give students a method to chat with their classmate.
-The app is expected to:
+**Goals and Objectives**: Our expectations for the good job of this app is expected to be:

- - Provide a interface
+-

-- Function in a simple and intuitive manner.
+-

-- Provide students with locations to use their Roo Bucks.
+-

 **Schedule Information (Major milestones and deliverables)**: